DataDog/hiring-engineers/answers.md

 apt-get install -y vim
 ```

-Then, I will edit my Datadog agent configuration by adding my unique API key and a few custom tags to uniquely identify various systems in my infrastructure for easier troubleshooting and analyzing.
+Then, I edited my Datadog agent configuration by adding my unique API key and a few custom tags to uniquely identify various systems in my infrastructure for easier troubleshooting and analyzing.

 ```
  vi /etc/datadog-agent/datadog.yaml